 Muckle receives a roughly equal number of vacation scheme and direct training contract applications.
 In total, between 200 and 230 candidates apply for the four trainee spots on offer.
 The same form is used for both routes.

 Prior work experience is a plus, though it doesn't necessarily have to be legal.
-“We always tell candidates that any work experience you've got is relevant, especially if it demonstrates client service,” says Maloney.
+“We always tell candidates that any work experience you've got is relevant, especially if it demonstrates client service and other transferable skills,” says Maloney.

-Between 25 and 40 vac scheme applicants and 25 and 35 training contract candidates are invited for an interview, which takes place with two members of the graduate recruitment team.
+Between 30 and 35 vac scheme applicants and 30 to 35 training contract candidates are invited for an interview, which takes place with two members of the graduate recruitment team.
 Maloney assures us that the 45-minute ordeal is “generally quite relaxed: we ask lots of questions but it's not an interrogation!
 We're interested in getting to know them better, in getting a picture in our head of what they're really like and whether they'll fit in at the firm.”
 Successful vac scheme applicants then progress to the scheme while direct candidates go straight to the assessment day.

 The vacation scheme

 Around 20 to 25 vacation scheme slots are available each year, split over four week-long stints at the end of June and the beginning of July.
 Those who make it onto the vac scheme kick off their week with an induction hosted by people from different parts of the business.
 From there they receive work from several practice areas.
 “It's flexible,” says Maloney, telling us: “We try to make it like they're a trainee for a week.
 The work is very hands-on, and there are no assessments.”
 One trainee who'd completed a scheme with Muckle said: “It was great to do stuff the fee earners actually needed doing – it made my time feel more realistic.”